limited-effort/snfoil-context/README.md

 ```

 #### Methods
 Methods allow users to create inheritable actions that occur in a specific order.
 Methods will always run after their hook counterpart.
-Since these are inheritable, you can chain needed actions all the way through the parent heirarchy by using the `super` keyword.
-These are very usefule when you need to have sometime always happen at the end of an Interval.
+Since these are inheritable, you can chain needed actions through the parent hierarchy by using the `super` keyword.
+These are very useful when you need to have something always happen at the end of an Interval.

 <strong>Important Note</strong> Methods <u>always</u> need to return the options hash at the end.

-<i>Author's opinion:</i> While simplier than hooks, they do not allow for as clean of a composition as hooks.
+<i>Author's opinion:</i> While simpler than hooks, they do not allow for as clean of a composition as hooks.

 ##### Example